ranchordo/lepton/readme.md

 A javadoc for Lepton has been provided in /doc/index.html.

 The license for LWJGL has been included as /LWJGL-LICENSE.txt.
 No source code from LWJGL has been included.

+The LWJGL bindings required for Lepton are:
+1. LWJGL core
+2. LWJGL-OpenGL
+3. LWJGL-GLFW
+4. LWJGL-OpenAL
+5. LWJGL-STB